 How to Make Vegan Chocolate Cake

-If you’re curious how to make a vegan cake, this recipe will provide the answers!
+If you’re curious about how to make a vegan cake, this recipe will provide the answers!

 And I’m a certified vegan dessert creator, so I know the pleasure of making a complicated recipe.
 It’s just I prefer the KISS principle when it comes to my day-to-day baking (Keep It Simple, Silly!). 🙂

-Prepare your baking pans too, by coating two, 8 or 9- inch round cake pans with vegetable cooking spray.
-Cut parchment paper into two 8 or 9- inch circles.
-Place the round parchment paper in the bottom of the pans.
-Spray papers with vegetable cooking spray.
-Set aside.
+Prepare your baking pans by coating two, 8 or 9-inch round cake pans with vegetable cooking spray.
+Cut parchment paper into two 8 or 9-inch circles.
+Place the round parchment paper in the bottom of the pans and spray the papers with vegetable cooking spray.

-Combine the sugar, flour, cocoa powder, baking soda, baking powder, and salt in a mixing bowl.
+Combine the dry ingredients in a mixing bowl.
 I used a stand mixer with the paddle attachment, but any mixer will do.
 Either stir this by hand or use the mixer at low speed.

 Step Three: Combine the Wet Ingredients

-Give it a stir and then pour into the mixing bowl with the flour mixture.
+Give it a stir and then pour it into the flour mixture.
 Mix on low speed for a few seconds and then use a spatula to scrape the sides of the bowl.
-Then mix on medium speed for a minute or two.
+Then mix on medium speed for up to 1–2 minutes.

 Step Four: Add Hot Water

 Heat one cup of water in the microwave for about one minute to get it good and hot, but not boiling.
 I prefer using a pyrex measuring cup because it has a handle.
 A coffee mug works great here too.

-Then carefully pour the hot water into the mixing bowl with the rest of the vegan choc cake batter.
-This helps to bloom the cocoa, giving your cake a very rich, chocolatey flavor!
-Mix on low speed for a few seconds.
-Then use a spatula to scrape the sides of the bowl.
-Then mix on medium speed for another minute.
+Then carefully pour the hot water into the mixing bowl with the rest of the cake batter.
+This helps to bloom the cocoa, giving your cake a very rich, chocolatey flavor.
+Beat the batter some more.

 Step Five: Pour and Bake